bcpeinhardt/learn_otp_with_gleam/README.md

 ### Using this resource

 This resource presumes ALOT of prerequisite knowledge in it's users.
 1. You kinda know what Erlang concurrency and OTP is about/why it's good.
-If you've let to drink the Kool-aid, allow me to provide some:
+If you've yet to drink the Kool-aid, allow me to provide some:
   [The Soul of Erlang and Elixir talk](https://www.youtube.com/watch?v=JvBT4XBdoUE)
 2. You are familiar w/Gleam syntax.
 Gleam has a very small set of language features that work well together.